41 Genius Small Kitchen Storage and Organization Ideas

 Emergency Cash Stash

 You never know when you’ll need a bit of emergency cash (or maybe just some fun spending money).
-Inside an empty tin can is the perfect saving spot.
+Inside an empty tin can is the perfect secret hiding spot.
 Stash it in the back of your pantry for a rainy day.
-We’ve got more where this came from!
-Check out these other secret hiding places in your home.